-Seasonal rains in the Ethiopian Highlands prompt the annual summer flood of the Nile River, which for thousands of years made possible the agriculture that supported the dense human population of the river’s lower valley and delta in Egypt.
+Seasonal rains in the Ethiopian Highlands prompt the annual summer flood of the Nile River, arguably the longest river in the world.
+For thousands of years the flooding of the Nile river made possible the agriculture that supported the dense human population of the river’s lower valley and delta in Egypt.
 The inundation, which deposited rich silt along the Nile floodplain, was central to the cosmology and lifeways of the ancient Egyptians, who called the flood time akhet.
 Today the cycle has been dramatically altered, most notably by the Aswan Dam.

 The Blue Nile